Powerlearnproject/se-day1-assignment-Hosanna208/README.md

 #Part 1: Introduction to Software Engineering

 Could you explain what software engineering is and discuss its importance in the technology industry.
-Answer: Software engineering is an engineering principle that deals with methods and tools required to develop and maintain high-quality software systems.
+Software engineering is an engineering principle that deals with methods and tools required to develop and maintain high-quality software systems.
 This process involves the software product design, development, testing, deployment, and maintenance.
 Software engineering is important in the technology industry because it enables the creation of applications and systems that facilitate various aspects of modern life/technology, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
-Answer: 1.
-Emergence of Structured Programming (1960s-1970s): The "software crisis" was a serious issue that the software industry had to deal with in the 1960s and 1970s.
+1. Emergence of Structured Programming (1960s-1970s): The "software crisis" was a serious issue that the software industry had to deal with in the 1960s and 1970s.
 Development initiatives experienced delays, cost overruns, and unstable software as software systems became increasingly complex.
 Structured programming became a solution to this dilemma.
 The use of simple, modular code structures was stressed, lowering complexity and enhancing maintainability.
 Structured programming established more durable and dependable software systems by imposing strict programming guidelines.
 2. Advent of Object-Oriented Programming (1980s): Object-oriented programming (OOP), which first appeared in the 1980s, was a revolutionary paradigm that would change the software development industry.
 Software components could be designed modularly and reusable thanks to the introduction of classes and objects by languages like Simula and Smalltalk.
 The popularity of Java and C++ in the 1990s cemented OOP's position as the best method for developing software.
 The programming languages of choice for a variety of applications were C++'s strength and versatility and Java's "write once, run anywhere" credo.
 3. Shift towards Agile Methodologies (2000s): Many projects still had trouble delivering software on schedule and within budget, even with breakthroughs.
 The conventional waterfall model, which adopted a step-by-step and incremental approach to development, was found to be rigid and prone to malfunctioning.
 Agile development approaches, which prioritize adaptation, teamwork, and incremental progress, surfaced as a substitute in the 2000s.
 In the software business, popular agile frameworks like Scrum, Kanban, and Extreme Programming (XP) have gained traction.
 Agile techniques prioritize flexibility and ongoing input to increase software project success rates.
 From the advent of structured programming to address the software crisis to the growth of object-oriented programming and the more recent adoption of agile approaches, these milestones reflect substantial changes in the way software engineering is conducted.

 List and briefly explain the phases of the Software Development Life Cycle.
-Answer: This involves all the steps and processes needed to have complete software development.
+This involves all the steps and processes needed to have complete software development.
 There are six phases in the software development life cycle.
 1. Requirement: This involves gathering all the essential materials needed to carry out the software development.
 2. Design: This phase involves coding and system architecture, user interfaces, and database designs.
 3. Implementation: Here the software is deployed to the production environment in the implementation phase.
 Note that it occurs after testing has been done.